Wolfgang Strickling's Android Eclipse Page

 The first parameter is a comment;

-present it may be left empty, for future planned multi camera support
+connect (at present it may be left empty, for future planned

-values is recommended, avoid interim values like 7.1 or similar
+standard values is recommended, avoid interim values like 7.1

 fifth parameter: ISO speed, valid parameters: "a" for